snakrani/discovery/docs/start/development.md

 ### 2. Docker running locally

 Running Docker locally can have it's advantages in speed and reduction in complexity if you already run Docker and Docker Compose locally, usually on Mac or Linux.
 It is also probably advantageous to have a clear process for keeping Docker related project artifacts easily separated.
-If this is a minimal development desktop that is not used for many projects then using Docker locally can make sense.
+If this is a minimal development desktop that is not used for multiple projects then using Docker locally can make sense.

 At the root of the project directory is a Docker Compose configuration that can be used to spin up the five node cluster that is the Discovery application currently.